hoomanali/BinaryTree/README.md

 ### Methods

-#### createFilePath()
+#### setFilePath()
 Takes a filename or full path as a string and verifies that the path is valid and the file exists.
+Returns true if path and file are valid.

 #### readTreeFile()
 Takes a binary tree file name and/or directory as a parameter and returns an array representing the nodes of a binary tree.